rxgoa/EveProject/README.md

 This is a very MVP discord bot with a few features.
 This is very much a project for me to study the tech.

 # LangGraph
-I'll probably make another version of  this code but using LangGraph.
-Going to update [lang-graph](https://github.com/rxgoa/EveProject/tree/lang-graph) branch.
+This is my old approach to the project only using LangChain.
+For the new version check the [lang-graph](https://github.com/rxgoa/EveProject/tree/lang-graph) branch.

 # How to run
 You will need: